davedelong/CHCSVParser/README.markdown

 ##Performance
 `CHCSVParser` is conscious of low-memory environments, such as the iPhone or iPad.
 It can safely parse very large CSV files, because it only loads portions of the file into memory at a single time.

-For example, `CHCSVParser` can parse a 4 million line CSV file (over 300MB on disk) in under one second while only consuming about 75K of active memory.
+##To Do
+At some point, `CHCSVWriter` will support writing data directly to `NSOutputStream` instances.

 ##Credits